svelte-add/svelte-add/README.md

 # aren't supported by svelte-add/firebase-hosting, but that could be solved later!
 ```

 So, to exclude a feature you weren't using that was still included in the boilerplate anyway, *don't* run its corresponding command.
-Suppose you only wanted PostCSS and to host on Firebase, then drop the `tailwindcss` and `graphql` additions.
+Suppose you only wanted PostCSS and to host on Firebase, then drop the `graphql` addition and replace `tailwindcss` with `postcss`.

 ## ⚡️ Vite
 Some Svelte Adders also work for Svelte projects using Vite without SvelteKit: